Should you use a cash cushion in retirement?| Updated: |

 So, let’s see how does a cash cushion performs in retirement.

-To find, I am going to run simulations of the Trinity Study.
-For this, I am going to use data from the S&P 500 index for the stocks.
+To find, I run simulations of the Trinity Study.
+For this, I use data from the S&P 500 index for the stocks.
 And I will use U.S. Treasury bonds for bonds.

 I use my own tool to do these simulations.
 If you are interested in the tool and the data, look at my Updated Trinity Study article.
 I have added support for cash in my tool for more simulations.